 Do you need help with cleaning?
 Or someone to come in and prepare meals for you with recipes and ingredients you want.
 Perhaps you were having help from the Council and want different services.

 There’s lots of things to consider in choosing the right provider.
 But don’t forget you’re not locked in.
-If you’re unhappy you can always switch providers.
+If you’re unhappy you can always change Home Care Package providers.

-What to look for in a care provider
+What to look for in a home care package provider

 You are the customer.
 You want a care provider who is professional, courteous and attentive to your needs.
 Staff who wear uniforms, identification badges and who learn quickly what your needs and preferences are in the delivery of services.
 You want to know you can call the main office and they will attend to your concerns quickly and courteously.